rumkex/osdb-mpv/README.md

 # Configuration

-At the moment, this plugin has just a single option:
+At the moment, this plugin has the following options:
     autoLoadSubtitles=[yes|no]
-It automatically loads subtitles when a file is loaded.
+Automatically load subtitles when a file is loaded.
+Default is 'no'.
+    language='eng'
+Subtitle languages to search for.
+Default is 'eng'.
+Can be multiple values, comma-separated.
+    autoFlagSubtitles=[yes|no]
+Flag subtitles automatically when switching to the next subtitle suggestion.
 Default is 'no'.

 You can either add it to MPV configuration file:
     script-opts=osdb-autoLoadSubtitles=yes